ajhenley/gitbook/arraylistdebugging_activity_2.md

 <!--
-djw: this is almost pointless, I'm dropping this and replacing it with a discussion of ArrayList vs Array and an activity to convert an app using an Array to one using an ArrayList -->
+djw: this seems almost pointless, I'm dropping this and replacing it with a discussion of ArrayList vs Array and an activity to convert an app using an Array to one using an ArrayList -->